Self-determination theory: Education

-The data fit all three models; but only the model based on SDT helped students to engage and learn.
-Findings show the role that externally provided rationales can play in helping students generate the motivation they need to engage in and learn from uninteresting, but personally important, material.
+The data fit all three models, but only the SDT model helped students engage and learn.
+Findings show that externally provided rationales can play in assisting students in generating the motivation they need to engage in and learn from uninteresting but personally important material.

-The importance of these findings to those in the field of education is that when teachers try to find ways to promote student's motivation during relatively uninteresting learning activities, they can successfully do so by promoting the value of the task.
-One way teachers can help students value what they may deem "uninteresting" is by providing a rationale that identifies the lesson's otherwise hidden value, helps students understand why the lesson is genuinely worth their effort, and communicates why the lesson can be expected to be useful to them.
+The importance of these findings to those in the field of education is that when teachers try to find ways to promote students' motivation during relatively uninteresting learning activities, they can successfully do so by promoting the value of the task.
+Teachers can help students value what they deem "uninteresting" by providing a rationale that identifies the lesson's otherwise hidden value, helps students understand why the lesson is genuinely worth their effort, and communicates why the lesson can be expected to be useful to them.

-An example of SDT and education are Sudbury Model schools where people decide for themselves how to spend their days.
-In these schools, students of all ages determine what they do, as well as when, how, and where they do it.
-This freedom is at the heart of the school; it belongs to the students as their right, not to be violated.
+An example of SDT and education is Sudbury schools, wherein students decide for themselves how to spend their days.
+In these schools, students of all ages determine what they do and when, how, and where they do it.
+This freedom is at the heart of the school; it belongs to the students as their right not to be violated.
 The fundamental premises of the school are simple: that all people are curious by nature; that the most efficient, long-lasting, and profound learning takes place when started and pursued by the learner; that all people are creative if they are allowed to develop their unique talents; that age-mixing among students promotes growth in all members of the group; and that freedom is essential to the development of personal responsibility.
-In practice this means that students initiate all their own activities and create their own environments.
+In practice, this means that students initiate all their own activities and create their own environments.
 The physical plant, the staff, and the equipment are there for the students to use as the need arises.
 The school provides a setting in which students are independent, are trusted, and are treated as responsible people; and a community in which students are exposed to the complexities of life in the framework of a participatory democracy.
-Sudbury schools do not perform and do not offer evaluations, assessments, or recommendations, asserting that they do not rate people, and that school is not a judge; comparing students to each other, or to some standard that has been set is for them a violation of the student's right to privacy and to self-determination.
+Sudbury schools do not perform and do not offer evaluations, assessments, or recommendations, asserting that they do not rate people and that the school is not a judge; comparing students to each other or to some standard that has been set is for them a violation of the student's right to privacy and to self-determination.
 Students decide for themselves how to measure their progress as self-starting learners as a process of self-evaluation: real lifelong learning and the proper educational evaluation for the 21st century, they adduce.